Catalan Courts

 The General Courts of the Crown of Aragon were the simultaneous meeting of the Courts of Aragon, the Courts of Valencia and the Courts of Catalonia.
 The Kingdom of Majorca did not convene Courts and thus sent their representatives to the Courts of the Principality.
-As the courts could not be held outside of Aragon nor the Principality, they were frequently held in Monzón or in Fraga, Aragonese towns which lay equidistant between Zaragoza and Barcelona.
+As the courts could not be held outside of Aragon nor the Principality, they were frequently held in Monzón or in Fraga, both claimed by Aragon and Catalonia due to their location on the eastern bank of the Cinca river.

-The Catalan Courts met for almost five centuries, until they were abolished de facto by the Nueva Planta decrees of 1716.
+The Catalan Courts met for almost five centuries, until they were abolished by the Nueva Planta decrees of 1716.
 Thereafter the Courts of Castile operate as the unified Courts of Spain, except in Navarra.
-Despite some attempts to reestablish the Courts, Catalonia only recovered a legislative assembly in 1932.
+Despite some attempts to reestablish the Courts, Catalonia only recovered a legislative assembly in 1932, in the form of the current Parliament of Catalonia.

 Composition and legislative procedure

 The Courts were made up of three arms (Catalan: braços), representatives of the three estates of the realm: the military estate (Braç Militar) which included representatives from the nobility, the ecclesiastical estate (Braç Eclesiàstic) which saw representatives from the religious hierarchy and the royal estate (Braç Reial) which had representatives (known as síndics) from the municipalities and villages.

-The ecclesiastical estate was presided by the Archbishop of Tarragona and comprised the Catalan bishops, the prior of Catalonia of the Knights Hospitaller, the castellan of Amposta, the abbots with possession of the abbey, the priors of convents with chapter, without superior in the Principality and with mer and mixed imperium over their vassals, the commanders of the Knights Hospitaller (in principle) and the chapters of the cathedrals.
+The ecclesiastical arm was presided by the Archbishop of Tarragona and comprised the Catalan bishops, the prior of Catalonia of the Knights Hospitaller, the castellan of Amposta, the abbots with possession of the abbey, the priors of convents with chapter, without superior in the Principality and with mer and mixed imperium over their vassals, the commanders of the Knights Hospitaller (in principle) and the chapters of the cathedrals.
 They were excluded the lower secular clergy and the mendicant orders.

+The Duke of Cardona was the president of the military arm, the other titular noblemen (marquises, counts and viscounts) as well as knights and other minor nobles were summoned to the Courts.
+Those who simply enjoyed military privilege did not participate (honored citizens of Barcelona and honored bourgeois of Perpignan and doctors of law and medicine), but only those with vassals, even if they were commoners.
+Despite the requirement of Catalan naturalisation, foreign lords with Catalan vassals could attend the Courts.